rawhasan/compose-exercise-lazy-column-sync/README.md

 - Sync list on a LazyColumn after adding and deleting items.
 - Using TopAppBar, Button with an icon, built-in icons.
 - Filling up the whole remaining space by an UI element.
+- Hiding keyboard on enter press and on button click.

 ## Dependencies
 ```